smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/README.txt

 The principal build script is v4_0_create_sahsuland.sql, It must be run as the schema owner (rif40) on sahsuland_dev only. sahusland is always created afresh from an empty database using pg_restore.
 E.g

 cd rifDatabase\Postgres\psql

+psql -U postgres -d postgres

+Create the SAHSULAND_DEV tablespace:

+CREATE TABLESPACE sahsuland_dev LOCATION 'C:\\PostgresDB\\sahsuland_dev';

+(Re-)create sahsland_Dev database.
+This requires sahsuland_dev.dump, otherwise edit create_sahsuland_dev_db.sql to build direct from scripts:

+psql -U postgres -d postgres -w -e -f create_sahsuland_dev_db.sql

+Check sahsuland builds from the scripts:

 psql -U rif40 -d sahsuland_dev -w -e -f v4_0_create_sahsuland.sql

 To create sahsuland.dmp, excluding UK91, EW01 shapefiles from non dev dumps:

 pg_dump -U postgres -w -F custom -T '*x_uk*' -T '*.x_ew01*' -v sahsuland > C:\Users\pch\sahsuland.dump

 As of March 2014, the Java test programs (dumpdata) and the installation notes and scripts are not in the repository.
-They will be added when tidied come more.
+They will be added when tidied some more.

 Design Documenation
 -------------------